Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 96 - April 25, 2017
+## 97 - May 8, 2017

-* Fix Material UI bug.
-Don't use pubsub anymore since Material UI keeps fucking around with it's API.
-Just use a periodic timer.
+* Fix the info card button in the top right.
+Example of button: https://www.youtube.com/watch?v=XGu-WCyiaEY
+* Make it easy to edit the script to set the player to a fixed height.